bruceharmon/sort_algos/README.md

 For guidance on markdown files try https://guides.github.com/features/mastering-markdown/

-This repo is for exploring the bubble sort algorithm.
+This repo is for exploring the insertion sort algorithm.